 Cohen’s college performances drew interest from several professional teams, including the New York Jets, Philadelphia Bears, Denver Broncos and Chicago Bears.
 He was expected to be a sixth-round pick but he was picked in the fourth round by the Chicago Bears, making him the 119th overall pick of the 2017 NBA Drafts.
 He made his debut for the Bears on September 10, 2017.

-On the day of the draft, Tarik was among the three non-Football Bowl Subdivision players to be selected in a single draft since 2002, similarly, he was the 10th running back to be selected in the draft and the first player from his school to be selected earliest in the draft since 2005.
+On the day of the draft, Tarik was among the three non-football Bowl Subdivision players to be selected in a single draft since 2002, similarly, he was the 10th running back to be selected in the draft and the first player from his school to be selected earliest in the draft since 2005.

 After his drafting, Tarik Cohen signed a four-year contract with the Chicago Bears which was worth over $3 million.
-The contract had with it a signing bonus of $635,658 with $633,156 as guaranteed sum.
+The contract had with it a signing bonus of $635,658 with $633,156 as a guaranteed sum.
 The footballer received $465,000 as his base salary in 2017 and by the end of the contract in 2020, his salary will be $735,000.

 Since making his debut for the Bears on September 10, 2017, Cohen has had 540 rushing yards and 3 rushing touchdowns with 612 receiving yards and 2 receiving touchdowns.

-Due to limited concrete and public information on Tarik’s upbringing, there have been rumors about his parents and childhood, including a prominent and weird rumor that the African-American athlete is Jewish.
+Due to limited concrete and public information on Tarik’s upbringing, there have been rumours about his parents and childhood, including a prominent and weird rumour that the African-American athlete is Jewish.
 However, what seems to be certain is that Tarik was raised by his mother, Tilwanda Newell, who raised both him and his brother.
 Tarik’s motivations as a footballer are believed to be a need to give his mother a better lie.